 Here is a video of Grieg's Holberg Suite (3rd movement: Gavotte) for piano:

-The audio controls below allow you to play the mp3 version of Grieg's Holberg Suite (3rd movement: Gavotte) for piano.
-Alternatively you can download the music as an MP3 file or as a Midi file.
+The audio controls below allow you to play the mp3 version of Grieg's Holberg Suite (3rd movement: Gavotte) for piano or you can download the MP3 file.
+You can also download the midi version of Grieg's Holberg Suite (3rd movement: Gavotte) for piano or alternatively edit/play the midi file.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Grieg's Holberg Suite (3rd movement: Gavotte) for piano in PDF format.